omgchyah/api-passport/README.md

 ### 2. Use the Accept: application/json Header

-    #For all requests, make sure to include the Accept: application/json header in Postman.
+    ❗❗❗For all requests, make sure to include the Accept: application/json header in Postman.
 This ensures the API returns JSON responses.

 ### 3. Example Postman Request